-During the year ended December 31, 2022, our Board held 7 meetings, and our Audit Committee, Compensation Committee and Nominating Committee held 5, 5 and 4 meetings, respectively.
+During the year ended December 31, 2023, our Board held eight meetings, and our Audit Committee, Compensation Committee and Nominating Committee each held four meetings.
 Directors are expected to attend the annual meeting of shareholders and all or substantially all of the Board meetings and meetings of committees on which they serve.
-In 2022, each director attended at least 75% of the meetings of the Board during such director's tenure and the total number of meetings held by any of the committees of the Board on which the director served.
-All of our eight then-current directors attended our 2022 annual meeting.
+In 2023, each director attended at least 75% of the meetings of the Board during such director's tenure and the total number of meetings held by any of the committees of the Board on which the director served.
+All of our eight current directors attended our 2023 annual meeting.